Angular Momentum for Black Hole Binaries in Numerical Relativity: Introduction

 The NR-based BOAM will be used in a subsequent paper~\cite{PaperII} to infer the evolution of the black hole spins from conservation of angular momentum.
 That spin evolution will then be compared to simple models of tidal torque based on the strength of tidal effects and difference of the orbital velocity of a hole and the angular velocity $\Omega_H$~\cite{poisson2} of its event horizon.

-Evaluating the strength of the tidal interaction presents another problem we address here.
-In the Newtonian physics of a binary, the tidal distortion of one of the orbiting bodies falls off as the cube of the separation of the bodies, and is characterized by a tidal Love number~\cite{love,love2} The torque on the tidal distortion (the ``bulge'') is proportional to the tidal force, and hence to the cube of the separation.
-The rate of angular momentum transfer is therefore proportional to the sixth power of the separation.
-This sensitivity to separation leads us to a second purpose of the current paper: to estimate a binary separation that is more useful than the Newtonian Kepler law.

 The rest of this paper is organized as follows.
-In Sec.~\ref{sub:SXS} we briefly review the SXS data relevant to the role of spin in binary evolution, then in Sec.~\ref{sub:Lidea}, we show how the NR data for GW emission can be used to construct a BOAM that is meaningful for a study of spin-orbit exchange of angular momentum.
+In Sec.~\ref{sub:SXS} we briefly review the SXS data relevant to the role of spin in binary evolution, then in Sec.~\ref{sub:Lidea} we show how the NR data for GW emission can be used to construct a BOAM that is meaningful for a study of spin-orbit exchange of angular momentum.
 In Sec.~\ref{sec:WhatL} we present numerical results for the BOAM identified in Sec.~\ref{sec:Background}, compare it with the Newtonian approximation, and use a fitting to produce what will be necessary for our study of tidal interaction: the NR-based BOAM as a function of the orbital velocity.
-Section~\ref{sec:Kepler} presents our treatment of the second necessary input to the spin-orbit study: a binary Kepler's law that includes GR and spin effects.
+Section~\ref{sec:KerrInspired} presents our method for adapting, from PP theory, the angular momentum for a point particle orbiting a Kerr hole to a binary of comparable masses.
 We summarize our conclusions in Sec.~\ref{sec:Conc}.

 Throughout this paper we generally use units in which $c=G=1$, although factors of $G$ are sometimes explicit.
 In our plots, all quantities will be normalized by the total system mass $M$.
 We will consistently use the symbol $L$ to denote BOAM, while $J$ will mean angular momentum more generally, in particular in connection with GW emission.
 We will follow the practice of Ref.~\cite{SXSpaper} of using the symbol $\chi$ to denote the angular momentum of an individual hole divided by the square of the mass of that hole, and for positive $\chi$ to indicate alignment with the BOAM.